THIS IS US...

 Debbie is a graduate of Union University with a masters in Social Work.
 Debbie also holds a Bachelor’s degree in Biblical Counseling from Trinity Bible College and Seminary in Newburg, Indiana.
+Debbie is a trauma informed therapist trained in EMDR and a certified in bereavement counselling.
 Debbie has spent the better part of 20 years leading and counseling women in her church and community through the challenges of life events.
 More recently, she has worked with parents and adolescents who have become involved with the juvenile court system to navigate a path to healing and recovery.
-Through her work she has walked with families in crisis assessing and preparing and advocating for a better future.
-As a parent of two young adult children, Debbie recognizes the difficulties that today’s society can put on each of us and the future that we can have.

 WILL CHENAULT, THM